micro-ROS/micro-ROS-demos/README.md

 #### Run string demonstration (Windows)

 Run the Micro XRCE-DDS Agent.
-So that the agent can find the XML reference file, the execution of this must be done from the executable folder.
+For the micro-ROS Agent to find the XML reference file, the execution must be done from the executable folder.

 ```bash
 cd C:\A\install\Lib\uros_agent\